Harsh-Reddy/GettingandCleaningDataProject/README.md

-# Getting and Cleaning Data - Course Project -by Harsh Reddy Gandavarapu
+# Getting and Cleaning Data - Final Project -by Harsh Reddy Gandavarapu
 # week 4 assignment
 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, `run_analysis.R`, does the following: